 About Toxin

-Toxin is a female Dutch Shepherd over 3 years old.
+Toxin is a female Dutch Shepherd about 4 years old.
 Carefully selected as a great representative of her breed, Leah decided to make her part of their program.
 Leah has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Mill Iron Dutch Shepherds reports to performing the health tests below on their breeding dogs.
 Ask your breeder about the tests performed on the parents of your litter.
 Learn more about health testing for Dutch Shepherds.